KorfLab/Milk-DNase-Seq-Project/README_DNase-Seq_analysis.md

 ```

 I abandoned the -a option after about 20 hours as it hadn't finished and the output SAM file had grown to over 12 GB.
-Increasing value of -k, also resuts in larger output file sizes:
+Increasing value of -k, also results in larger output file sizes:

 ```bash
 ls -lh *.sam